 ✅ Formal risk assessments

-✅ Strong controls and authentication
+✅ Strong access controls and authentication

 ✅ Encryption of data in transit and at rest

-✅ Defined incident response and breach
+✅ Defined incident response and breach protocols

 ✅ Ongoing workforce training

-✅ Written breach notification protocols
+✅ Written breach notification procedures

 Your Risk Is Real.
 Your Response Must Be Decisive.

-The failure to meet even one of these obligations can result in:
+Failure to meet even one of these obligations can result in:

 At Healthcare Compliance Certification Professionals (HCCP), we don’t just identify gaps—we close them.
 We operationalize compliance, train your workforce, prepare your documentation, and ensure your organization is both audit-ready and breach-resilient.